AzureAD/microsoft-authentication-library-for-objc/README.md

 </array>
 ```
 See more info about configuring redirect uri for MSAL in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Redirect-uris-in-MSAL)

-Our library uses the ASWebAuthenticationSession for authentication on iOS 12 by default.
-See more information about default values, and support for other iOS versions [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/MSAL-for-iOS-uses-web-browser)

 4. Add a new keychain group to your project Capabilities `com.microsoft.adalcache` .
 See more information about keychain groups for MSAL in our [Wiki](https://github.com/AzureAD/microsoft-authentication-library-for-objc/wiki/Keychain-on-iOS)